charnley/eink-art-gallery/services/pi_frame_api/readme.md

 > [!NOTE]
 > I prefer to install the Debian version without a desktop environment, as I don't need anything else than SSH.

-First, ensure your OS is update.d
+First, ensure your OS is updated.

     sudo apt update
     sudo apt upgrade